 Andrea Turner Moffitt is a national thought leader on women investors.
 Her recent book Harness the Power of the Purse: Winning Women Investors is the culmination of nearly three years of research on women investors across six countries.
 She also co-authored a groundbreaking global study on women investors at the Center for Talent Innovation where she was previously a Senior Vice President and now serves as a Senior Advisor.
 Her work has been featured in Forbes, Harvard Business Review, Inc., Fortune, NPR, New York Times, Wall Street Journal, among other media outlets and is a frequent commentator on CNBC Power Pitch.
-Turner Moffitt specializes in issues relating to women investors, leadership, diversity and social impact making her a sought after speaker and resource for companies building talent and business strategies to realize growth opportunities in diverse markets.
+Turner Moffitt specializes in issues relating to women investors, leadership, diversity and social impact making her a sought-after resource for companies building talent and business strategies to realize growth opportunities in diverse markets.
 Turner Moffitt has served as a strategic advisor for numerous financial services firms.
-She designed business strategies for large financial institutions to realize growth opportunities through better reaching and serving women investors and building more inclusive and diverse cultures across global organizations.
+She has designed business strategies for large financial institutions to realize growth opportunities through better outreach and service to women investors and building more inclusive and diverse cultures across global organizations.

 Turner Moffitt is also the co-founder of Plum Alley Investments, a private investment platform committed to increasing the base of capital for women entrepreneurs and gender diverse teams while creating a powerful and engaging experience for a broader base of investors to influence innovation and shape the future.
-With a growing base of diverse investors that span Wall Street, Silicon Valley, Fortune 500 companies, philanthropy and other sectors, Plum Alley Investments curates investing and innovation experiences for women and men with a focus on purpose driven, early-stage companies.
+With a growing base of diverse investors that span Wall Street, Silicon Valley, Fortune 500 companies, philanthropy and other sectors, Plum Alley Investments curates investment and innovation experiences for people with a focus on purpose driven, early-stage companies.